aiporre/stardistcluster/README.md

 	$ conda install tensorflow-gpu==1.14
     ```

-## RUN StarDist in the anaconda prompt:
+## RUN StarDist Cluster in the anaconda prompt:

 1. Open the conda prompt in Windows or the Linux terminal and type